nicolaprezza/nicolaprezza.github.io/index.md

 # Selected Publications

-1. Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2020. *Fully-Functional Suffix Trees and Optimal Text Searching in BWT-runs Bounded Space*.
+* Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2020. *Fully-Functional Suffix Trees and Optimal Text Searching in BWT-runs Bounded Space*.
 Accepted for publication on the **Journal of the ACM**.
+Journal extension of:
+    * Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2018. *Optimal-Time Text Indexing in BWT-runs Bounded Space*.
+Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
+Pages 1459-1477.
+[Download](pdfs/soda18_1.pdf).

-1. Jarno Alanko, Giovanna D'Agostino, Alberto Policriti, and Nicola Prezza. *Regular Languages meet Prefix Sorting*.
+* Jarno Alanko, Giovanna D'Agostino, Alberto Policriti, and Nicola Prezza. *Regular Languages meet Prefix Sorting*.
 To be presented at **SODA 2020**.
 [Download](pdfs/soda20.pdf).

-1. Dominik Kempa and Nicola Prezza, 2018. *At the Roots of Dictionary Compression: String Attractors*.
+* Dominik Kempa and Nicola Prezza, 2018. *At the Roots of Dictionary Compression: String Attractors*.
 In Proceedings of the 50th Annual ACM SIGACT Symposium on Theory of Computing, **STOC 2018**, June 25-29, 2018, Los Angeles, CA. pp. 827-840.
 ACM.
 [Download](pdfs/stoc18.pdf).

-1. Travis Gagie, Gonzalo Navarro, and Nicola Prezza, 2018. *Optimal-Time Text Indexing in BWT-runs Bounded Space*.
-Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
-Pages 1459-1477.
-[Download](pdfs/soda18_1.pdf).

-1. Nicola Prezza, 2018. *In-Place Sparse Suffix Sorting*.
+* Nicola Prezza, 2018. *In-Place Sparse Suffix Sorting*.
 Proceedings of the 29th Annual ACM-SIAM Symposium on Discrete Algorithms, **SODA 2018**.
 Pages 1496-1508.
 [Download](pdfs/soda18_2.pdf).

 # News